techiew/FollowMePls/README.md

 ## Contributions

 Feel free to provide suggestions, code or pull requests.
+- Thanks very much to **rcouch00** for his ongoing interest and multiple pull requests.

 ## More addons
 You can find more of my addons in this repo: https://github.com/techiew/WoW-Addons